Alex Norén: 2019–2022

 Norén could not maintain his good form through 2019 and fell in the Official World Golf Ranking from 19th at the end of 2018 to 75th a year later.
 His best 2019 finish on the European Tour as well as on the PGA Tour was tied 11th at the 148th Open Championship at Royal Portrush Golf Club, Northern Ireland.

 On 26 July 2020, Norén had his best PGA Tour finish in over two years, when he tied 3rd at the 3M Open in Blaine, Minnesota, with a 268, (−16) score, three shots behind winner Michael Thompson.

 At the 120th U.S. Open on 17−20 September 2020 at Winged Foot Golf Club, New York, Norén made the cut at 6 over par with no margin.
 In the third round, under tough conditions, he shot a 3-under 67, the second lowest round of the day, advancing to 11th place.
 He finished the tournament a career best tied 17th at 8 over par, 14 strokes behind winner Bryson DeChambeau, but only six strokes from third place.

 At the 2021 Rocket Mortgage Classic at Detroit Golf Club, Detroit, Michigan, on July 4, Norén shot an 8-under-par score of 64 in the fourth round, to finish tied fourth, one shot from reaching a playoff for the win.
 By this achievement, he advanced to 83rd on the Official World Golf Ranking, his best ranking since January 2020.

 In July 2022, Norén was the first alternate at the 150th Open Championship, having been onsite until Tuesday, he decided to fly to California to play in the Barracuda Championship.
 He went on to finish solo-second; finishing one point behind Chez Reavie.

 In November 2022, Norén finished tied second at the DP World Tour Championship in Dubai, advancing to 41st on the Official World Golf Ranking and giving him an opportunity to stay inside the top 50 on the world rankings at the end of the year and to receive an invitation to the 2023 Masters Tournament.

-2025
+2025–2026

 Norén didn't begin the 2025 season until May at the PGA Championship.
 He started the final round three shots behind leader, Scottie Scheffler, ultimately finishing in a tie for 17th place.

 In August, Norén won the Betfred British Masters at The Belfry, for the second time in his career.
 The following week, he was announced as the final European vice captain for the Ryder Cup at Bethpage Black.
 Three weeks after his British Masters win, Norén won the BMW PGA Championship at Wentworth, defeating Adrien Saddier on the first hole of a playoff, also moving to 18th in the Official World Golf Ranking.
+In December he lost a playoff to Hideki Matsuyama at the Hero World Challenge, and moved up to 12th in the OWGR.

+On the 2026 PGA Tour, Norén finished 46th in the regular season rankings to qualify for the 2026 FedEx Cup Playoffs, where he tied for 3rd at the FedEx St. Jude Championship.